 The cheapest welders have lower power and likely will weld mild steel only.

-If you have in mind car repairs, then most car panels are thin steels, choose a MIG welder that can weld down to 22 gauge.
+If you’ve in mind car repairs, then most car panels are thin steels, choose a MIG welder that can weld down to 22 gauge.

-7. Do you need a MIG welder that is Spool Gun Capable?
+7. Do You Need A MIG welder That’s Spool Gun Capable?

 Welding Aluminum will typically require a welder that has a bit more power and is capable of using a spool gun.

-With a spool gun you are only feeding that Aluminum wire 8 to 10 inches.
+With a spool gun you’re only feeding that Aluminum wire 8 to 10 inches.

-Save yourself a bunch of frustration and wasted Aluminum welding wire and pick a MIG welder that is spool gun capable and plan into your budget the purchase of that spool gun.
+Save yourself a bunch of frustration and wasted Aluminum welding wire and pick a MIG welder that’s spool gun capable and plan into your budget the purchase of that spool gun.

 If you plan on welding Aluminum, check out the cost of the spool gun for your chosen MIG welder.
 You may want to go for a different manufacturing brand if the cost of the welder and spool gun combined is really expensive.